danfuzz/bayou/README.md

   well-specified) API for communication between client and server.
 It uses a websocket for transport, using it to pass JSON-encoded API calls and responses.
-As of this writing, the server side only _barely_ does anything nontrivial, though it does have an instance of [ShareDB](https://github.com/share/sharedb) hooked into it.
+As of this writing, the server side only _barely_ does anything nontrivial.
 The intention is to continue expanding the server-side functionality over time.

 * In order to facilitate using this project as a basis &mdash; and specifically because no amount of configuration hooks will ever turn out to be fully